Overview of Travel Health and Safety

 - Be careful when moving around on planes.
 Narrow aisles, food carts, and improperly stored luggage can be hazardous, especially during turbulence.

 - Watch out for the most common shipboard mishaps: falling over storm steps, tripping over bulkheads, and catching fingers in doors that swing shut when the ship moves.
-It's not unusual for a ship's doctor to treat onboard accidents before ever leaving port.
+The ship's doctor often treats on-board accidents before ever leaving port.

 - Wear low-heeled, slip-proof shoes while traveling to help reduce fatigue and the risk of injury.

 Travelers going to mountain areas should be prepared to recognize and respond to the symptoms of altitude illness, which are caused by the lower level of oxygen in the air at high elevations.
 Although the human body can adjust to changes in altitude, the process (called acclimatization) takes time.